 Does Following a Healthy Diet Help Asthma?

 I control my asthma with the daily use of an inhaler containing both a corticosteroid to prevent inflammation in my lungs and a bronchodilator to keep my airways open (Symbicort).
 This medication generally works well for me.

 I try to follow a healthy diet with lots of whole foods.
 I do notice that if I go through a period when my diet is less healthy my asthma gets worse and I have to use my controller inhaler more often, as my doctor told me that I could do if necessary.
 I sometimes have to use my rescue inhaler as well.

 I don't know why a healthy diet helps me.
-It may be due to the increased level of soluble fiber in my diet, as the Swiss researchers suggest, or it may be due to a completely different factor (or factors) in my diet.
+It may be due to the increased level of soluble fiber in my diet, as the Swiss researchers suggest, an increased intake of certain vitamins, or a completely different factor (or factors) in my diet.
 The improvement in my asthma may even be due to a non-dietary factor.
-My diet tends to deteriorate when I am very busy and when I don't get enough sleep.
+My diet tends to deteriorate when I'm very busy and when I don't get enough sleep.
 The stress or lack of sleep may be responsible for my worsening asthma under these conditions.

 © 2014 Linda Crampton